cortrudolph/SLU_IO_Psych/content/authors/Dustin Jundt/_index.md

 - Faculty
 ---

-Dustin Jundt is an Associate Professor of Industrial & Organizational Psychology at Saint Louis University.
+Dustin K. Jundt is an associate professor of Industrial-Organizational Psychology at Saint Louis University.
+He earned his Ph.D. in Industrial-Organizational Psychology from Michigan State University in 2009.
+His research interests include individual and team adaptive performance, self-regulation, motivational predictors of discretionary workplace behaviors, and team effectiveness.
+His work has been published in a number of peer-reviewed journals including Academy of Management Journal, Annual Review of Psychology, Journal of Management, Journal of Organizational Behavior, and Organizational Behavior and Human Decision Processes.
+He currently lives in Saint Louis, MO with his wife May and their three cats.